 1. Store your clothes above the door

-If you’re tight on storage space, make use of every spare nook and cranny.
+If you are working with a small bedroom and you’re tight on storage space, make use of every spare nook and cranny.
 The gap above your bedroom door is ideal for squeezing in a few more shelves for hats, handbags, or even bathroom linens.

 Handmade in Cue & Co of London’s workshop, this clever fitted storage combination would work in any home with a reasonably high ceiling.